 Get the latest information about Savings Institute Bank & Trust and the work we're doing in the communities we're proud to serve.

-Total shareholders’ equity increased $27.0 million from $125.8 million at December 31, 2012 to $152.7 million at September 30, 2013.
-The increase in shareholders’ equity was attributable to the acquisition of Newport resulting in an increase in equity of $30.1 million and an unrealized gain of $82,000 on an interest-rate swap derivative, offset by a net loss of $1.9 million, a decline in unrealized gains on available for sale securities aggregating $1.5 million (net of taxes) and dividends of $860,000.
-At September 30, 2013, the Bank’s regulatory capital exceeded the amounts required for it to be considered “well-capitalized” under applicable regulatory capital guidelines.
+Total shareholders’ equity increased $3.3 million from $152.8 million at December 31, 2013 to $156.1 million at September 30, 2014.
+The increase in shareholders’ equity was attributable to net income of $3.0 million, the exercise of stock options of $552,000 and a decrease in net unrealized loss on available for sale securities aggregating $504,000 (net of taxes), offset by dividends of $1.1 million and common shares repurchased totaling $761,000.
+At September 30, 2014, the Bank’s regulatory capital exceeded the amounts required for it to be considered “well-capitalized” under applicable regulatory capital guidelines.

 SI Financial Group, Inc. is the holding company for Savings Institute Bank and Trust Company.
 Established in 1842, Savings Institute Bank and Trust Company is a community-oriented financial institution headquartered in Willimantic, Connecticut.
 Through its twenty-six branch locations, the Bank offers a full-range of financial services to individuals, businesses and municipalities within its market area.

-(1) The table below presents a reconciliation of net loss and net loss per share to shareholders, excluding the tax-affected transaction costs related to the acquisition of Newport for the three and nine months ended September 30, 2013.
+(1) The table below presents a reconciliation of net loss and loss per share, excluding the tax-affected transaction costs related to the acquisition of Newport, for the three and nine months ended September 30, 2013.